rehierl/node-tree-outliner/2-0-core-design/7-1-current-context.md

 <!-- ======================================================================= -->
 ##

 Note that open sections can not be closed arbitrarily.
-That is, because any ancestor section must remain open for as long as any of its subsections are open.
+That is because any ancestor section must remain open for as long as any of its subsections are open.
 Open sections must therefore be closed in an orderly, bottom-up fashion.